 Healthcare was always on its way to digitization, but the COVID-19 pandemic has accelerated it decades ahead of time.
 Internet is such an incredible tool that it has wholly removed the boundaries.
 Therefore, any advancements that happen in the world affect Pakistan too.

 Admittedly, the progress in Pakistan is slow.
-Frequent cases of incompetence and playing politics slow down the progress by many degrees, but they cannot stop the inevitable.
+Frequent cases of incompetence and playing politics slow down progress by many degrees, but they cannot stop the inevitable.
 Technology is changing everything about healthcare globally, and those changes are trickling down to the Pakistani healthcare system as well.
 It’s just a matter of time before our government joins the race of developing healthcare practices.
 Telehealth has already started gaining an incredible following.
-Online pharmacies, like emeds, are gaining popularity day by day.
+Online pharmacies, like emeds, and lifepharmacy, are gaining popularity day by day.
 Even the government is making an effort to introduce a national health insurance policy under the banner of the “National Sehat Program.”

 Following are the ways technology is changing healthcare in Pakistan;